Colima: Economy

 By volume the most important livestock is that of cattle, followed by domestic fowl, then honey and beeswax.
 Most livestock production is in the north of the state due to climate, and also includes pigs, goats and sheep.
 Commercially productive forest stands at about 108,225 hectares with about sixty percent of the trees salable.
 These forests are mostly rainforest, with some areas of holm oak.
 Lumber harvesting has decreased in the state owing to conservation measures.

 Fishing is concentrated on the coastline in ocean waters of about 641 km2 as well as in 8,350 hectares of lagoons and 2,032 inland bodies of waters.
 There are also about 3,000 hectares dedicated to fish farming.
 Fish production has increased considerably since the 1980s.
 This is mostly due to more intensive ocean activities, but fish production from rivers and lakes has also grown, at about twelve percent.

-Principle catches include tuna and squid, in which Colima ranks nationally at third and fourth place respectively.
+Principal catches include tuna and squid, in which Colima ranks nationally at third and fourth place respectively.
 Other commercial species include huachinangos, red porgy, combers, wahoo, and mojarra.
 Fish farming mostly concerns raising shrimp along lakes and lagoons, such as Cuyutlán, Chupadero, and Potrero Grande, with an annual production of about 5,000 tons.
 Some oyster raising takes place as well.

 The fishing industry in the state supports a canning industry mostly for tuna, shrimp and octopus along with the freezing of fish filets.

 Mining, construction, and utilities employ 18.5% of the population and generate 27.53% of the GDP.
 Half of this is from production of electricity, gas, and water services.
 Mining is next in importance, with production of iron, mostly from the Peña Colorada, the largest deposit in the country.
 Manufacturing contributes 4.7% of the state's GDP with 2,007 units of production.
 Most facilities produce beverages, metal structures, canned foods, cereals, furniture, printed materials, building supplies and dairy products.